 Another company dedicated to gloab voting counting is Smartmatic from the UK.
 Chairman Sir Mark Malloch-Brown was VP of Quantum Fund.
 The company came under scrutiny when it purchased US software maker Sequoia Voting Systems in 2005, alleged to have ties to the Venezuelan government.
 Smartmatic's ownership is shady, many hidden trusts and funds control the UK based company.

-Software & Other Faults
+Software & Errors

 In 2019, an international group of election fraud experts in Switzerland found that Scytl's software could easily be manipulated so that a single person could defraud an entire election.
 A report on US election irregularities stated that US 2020 election data was also forwarded to Scytl and Smartmatic servers.
 Scytl provided the IT infrastruture for the 2019 EU elections and stated in one of their case studies they had 'a back-up center in Frankfurt'.